 Horror Host: Cap can actually be considered one, albeit only on a technicality.
 The last two issues of his Golden Age title were retitledCaptain America's Weird Tales, because horror was selling and superheroes weren't.
 Cap didn't actually introduce any stories "on panel," though.
 In issue #74, he appeared in a regular Captain America story (albeit one with horror aspects, as he fought the Red Skull in, literally, Hell.)
 He didn't appear in #75 at all, except in the title.

 Humble Hero: Part of the point of him.
-He wasn't anything too special before he got his injection, and he's pointed out he wasn't supposed to be unique, just the first of many.
+He wasn't anything too special before he got the Super Soldier Serum, and he's pointed out he wasn't supposed to be unique, just the first of many.
 His humility is one of the reasons he's the embodiment of the American Dream: he's a nobody who became a somebody, and he's eternally thankful for it.
 Perhaps best summed up by the following exchange from Captain America: The First Avenger:

 Steve's Captain America mantle has inspired both several direct successors (Isaiah Bradley, William Naslund, Jeffrey Mace, John Walker, Bucky Barnes) and other flag-themed heroes.